CyberShadow/hax11/readme.md

 - starting on the wrong monitor
 - spanning too many monitors
 - spanning one half of a 4K MST monitor
+- refusing to allow selecting a desired resolution

 ## Building
 Build the library: